 Siteground is recommended for those who want to build everything from basic websites to scalable ecommerce hubs.

-To wrap up this Bluehost Dreamhost or Siteground showdown, Siteground may have taken the lead in our comparison of Bluehost vs Dreamhost vs Siteground, but we recommend that you shop around for a viable hosting service that is in sync with your specific needs.
+To wrap up this Bluehost Dreamhost or Siteground showdown, Siteground may have taken the lead in our comparison of Bluehost vs Dreamhost vs Siteground, but we recommend that you trial for a viable hosting service that is in sync with your specific needs.

 What platforms can I use with Siteground?